3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

 \subsubsection{Others}

-Additionally, 3DGS has introduced innovative solutions in other human-related areas.
-GaussianHair~\cite{luo2024gaussianhair} focuses on the reconstruction of human hair, using linked cylindrical Gaussian modeling for the strands.
-At the same time, it specifically introduces the GaussianHair Scattering Model to further enhance the capture of structures, allowing the reconstructed strands to render with high fidelity under different lighting conditions.
+3DGS has introduced innovative solutions in other human-related areas~\cite{luo2024gaussianhair,bolanos2024charshadow}.
+GaussianHair~\cite{luo2024gaussianhair} focuses on the reconstruction of human hair, using linked cylindrical Gaussian modeling for the strands. {Additionally, some research~\cite{abdal2023gaussian,liu2023humangaussian, kirschstein2024gghead} have explored the integration of 3DGS with generative models. }

-The research presented in Gaussian Shadow Casting for Neural Characters~\cite{bolanos2024charshadow} focuses on shadow computation under various perspectives and movements, which first reconstructs the volume of density, normals, and albedo values from input human poses and training images using NeRF.
-Subsequently, it fits the NeRF output density maps with a collection of anisotropic Gaussians.
-The Gaussian representation enables more efficient ray tracing and deferred rendering techniques, replacing traditional sampling processes and thus accelerating the computation of shadows.

-Additionally, some research~\cite{abdal2023gaussian,liu2023humangaussian} has explored the integration of 3DGS with generative models, which will be discussed in Sec.~\ref{AIGC}.